STAMFORDHAM PLAYING FIELD & VILLAGE HALL CHARITY

 In 2009, when the local authority changed from CMBC to Northumberland County Council (Unitary Authority), further cut-backs removed the Computer Suite Facilitator and in 2010 the Hall lost its subsidised internet connection.
 During previous years the facility had been used by many local residents for computer lessons.

-For many years there was talk of replacing the old Cricket Pavilion on the playing fields, which had been 40 years old when it was donated by another cricket club.
+For many years there was talk of replacing the old Cricket Pavilion on the playing field, which had been 40 years old when it was donated by another cricket club.
 Now getting on towards 70 it was agreed that something had to be done.
 In 2015 Committee members Richie Gledson, Brian Redford and Bill Telfer put an unprecedented effort in to obtaining funding from Sport England, which, although initially knocked back, was finally granted, opening up the way to further grants and fund raising to culminate in the wonderful sports pavilion we have today and which was opened in May 2018.